Alfresco/alfresco-ng2-components/docs/core/models/form-field.model.md

 The [REST Call Task 101](https://community.alfresco.com/community/bpm/blog/2016/08/31/rest-integration-101) tutorial on the [APS community site](https://community.alfresco.com/community/bpm) contains full details about how the REST calls work, along with a worked example.

+### Repeatable sections

+Repeatable section fields (`type: 'repeatable-section'`) support an `initialNumberOfRows` parameter in `params`.
+Setting `initialNumberOfRows` to `0` is valid: the section starts with no runtime rows and users add rows via the **Add row** action.

+When no rows exist, `columns` holds a design-time column template (used by form editors and form-rules).
+Template fields are bound to the form for rendering but are marked as templates and do not write to `form.values`.
+No row data is written to `form.values` until the user adds a row or saved values are loaded from the server.

+If saved values are present on the field (`value` array), row count is derived from `value.length` (subject to `maxNumberOfRows`), regardless of `initialNumberOfRows`.

 ## See also